ballerina-platform/module-ballerina-graphql/docs/spec/spec.md

 The service configurations are used to define the authentication and authorization configurations.
 Users can configure the configurations needed for different authentication schemes and configurations needed for authorizations of each authentication scheme.
 The configurations can be provided at the service level.
 The auth handler creation and request authentication/authorization is handled internally without user intervention.
 The requests that succeeded both authentication and/or authorization phases according to the configurations will be passed to the business logic layer.

 ##### 8.1.1.1 Basic Auth - File User Store

-A GraphQL service can be secured using [File User Store](https://github.com/ballerina-platform/module-ballerina-auth/blob/master/docs/spec/spec.md#311-file-user-store) Basic auth and optionally by enforcing authorization.
+A GraphQL service can be secured using [Basic Auth with File User Store](https://github.com/ballerina-platform/module-ballerina-auth/blob/master/docs/spec/spec.md#311-file-user-store) and optionally by enforcing authorization.

 When configured, it validates the `Authorization` header in the HTTP request that contains the GraphQL document.
 This reads the data from a `TOML` file, that stores the usernames and passwords for authentication and the scopes for authorization.